RIDOH and DEM Recommend Avoiding Contact with JL Curran Reservoir in Cranston

 It is possible that blue-green algae blooms may be affecting other waterbodies in Rhode Island.
 People are advised to avoid contact with waterbodies that exhibit bright green coloration in the water or at the water surface and/or dense floating algal mats that form on the water's surface.
 The water may look like green paint, thick pea soup, or green cottage cheese.

-To report suspected blue-green algae blooms, contact DEM's Office of Water Resources at 222-4700 or DEM.OWRCyano@dem.ri.gov and if possible, send a photograph of the reported algae bloom. ###
+To report suspected blue-green algae blooms, contact DEM's Office of Water Resources at 222-4700 or DEM.OWRCyano@dem.ri.gov and if possible, send a photograph of the reported algae bloom.
+For more information and current advisories, consult RIDEM’s website: www.dem.ri.gov/bluegreen